New Zealand’s epic islands

 Published 08 juillet 2020

-The racing is going to be intense but it's very far from the only reason to visit these spectacular islands.
-There is so much to see, so many of nature's most precious jewels sparkle brightest here.
+Visiting New Zealand's spectacular islands, there is so much to see, with so many of nature's most precious jewels sparkling brightest here.
 With the ocean playgrounds of the Hauraki Gulf, Bay of Islands, Fiordland and Marlborough Sounds, New Zealand is a diverse paradise best enjoyed on a superyacht charter.

 Tīkapa Moana (Hauraki Gulf)